GLaDOS-Michigan/Kondo/README.md

 2. Sync: This is a synchronous proof of the protocol, and serves as the input to Kondo (step 1 in Figure 6)
 3. Kondo: This is the Kondo-generated asynchronous protocol

+> [!IMPORTANT]
+> This step must be completed before moving on to the [Detailed Instructions](#detailed-instructions) section, as it produces auto-generated files required to complete the evaluation.

 One may also verify each version of each protocol individually, by running the `verify` script in the respective sub-directory for the protocol version.
 For instance:

 ```bash
 ./kondoPrototypes/clientServer/sync/verify
 ```

 ## Detailed Instructions